 Economy Class in Juneyao Airplanes

-Our airplane was equipped with TVs that folded out of the upper part of the cabin but no earphones were provided to hear whatever was being played.
+Juneyoa airplanes are equipped with TVs that folded out of the upper part of the cabin but no earphones are provided to hear what's being played.

 The Juneyao signature magazine is published mostly in Chinese but some interesting articles are translated into English at the back of the magazine.

-The Juneyao flight and service was very satisfactory.
+The Juneyao flight and service are very satisfactory.
 Juneyao Airlines is a discount airline operating out of Shanghai so their prices are sometimes better than other, larger, airline companies such as Shanghai Airlines, Air China or China Eastern Airlines.
-Given their discount status, however, I did not notice any difference in service or aircraft amenities to other, "non-discount" airlines.
-Given the option, I would certainly fly with them again.
+Given their discount status, however, you are unlikely to notice any difference in service or aircraft amenities to other, "non-discount" airlines.